BasiraS/data_analytics/Python/Unit 2 - Python Fundamentals/README.md

 # Unit 2: Python Programming Fundamentals

-Students will begin to explore Python 3.
+Explored Python 3.
 Python is high level, general purpose programming language � used in application and web development, data analysis, artificial intelligence, and more.
 This until will expose students to the fundamentals of using Python � setting the stage for more advanced data analytics topics.

-## Some topics this unit will cover:
+## Topics covered:
 + Variable assignments and data types
 + Data Structure: Lists, Dictionaries, Sets, Tuple
 + Conditional Operations: If Statements, else, elif